Tron and Cardano are two well-known crypto projects, and today, we will be comparing the two coins in our Tron vs Cardano comparison.

 Tron’s blockchain runs TVM (Tron Virtual Machine), which is basically Tron’s version of Ethereum Virtual Machine (EVM).
 TVM is a lightweight machine based on Turing complete, which also implements the concept of Bandwidth to prevent network overload.TRON uses the Delegated Proof of Stake consensus mechanism or DPoS.

-Cardano is based on a variation of the Delegated Proof of Stake protocol called Ouroboros, that is touted as the only PoS protocol with mathematically proven security.
+Cardano is based on a variation of the Delegated Proof of Stake protocol called Ouroboros, which is touted as the only PoS protocol with mathematically proven security.

 Ouroboros was developed by scholars from the University of Edinburgh, University of Connecticut, IOHK, and the Tokyo Institute of Technology.